python/typeshed/README.md

 ## Running the tests

 The tests are automatically run on every PR and push to the repo.
+Therefore you don't need to run them locally, unless you want to run them before making a pull request or you want to debug some problem without creating several small commits.

 There are several tests:
 - `tests/mypy_test.py`